Memory: Improving

 Memorization is a method of learning that allows an individual to recall information verbatim.
 Rote learning is the method most often used.
 Methods of memorizing things have been the subject of much discussion over the years with some writers, such as Cosmos Rossellius using visual alphabets.
 The spacing effect shows that an individual is more likely to remember a list of items when rehearsal is spaced over an extended period of time.
-In contrast to this is cramming: an intensive memorization in a short period of time. the spacing effect is exploited to improve memory in spaced repetition flashcard training.
-Also relevant is the Zeigarnik effect which states that people remember uncompleted or interrupted tasks better than completed ones.
+In contrast to this is cramming: an intensive memorization in a short period of time.
+The spacing effect is exploited to improve memory in spaced repetition flashcard training.
+Also relevant is the Zeigarnik effect, which states that people remember uncompleted or interrupted tasks better than completed ones.
 The so-called Method of loci uses spatial memory to memorize non-spatial information.

+Sex differences

+Research on sex differences in episodic memory has produced mixed findings.
+A recent meta-analysis revealed a small overall female advantage, with task-specific variations.
+Women outperformed men on cued recall and free recall, while men showed an advantage in complex span tasks.
+No sex differences were observed in serial recall or simple span tasks.
+Factors such as recall direction, stimulus type, presentation format, response format, and age accounted for variance in results.
+Importantly, no publication bias was detected, although effect sizes varied by sample source and study reporting.
+Neuroimaging studies using activation likelihood estimation (ALE) indicated male > female activity in the lateral prefrontal cortex, visual regions, parahippocampal cortex, and cerebellum during long-term memory retrieval.
+These findings suggest meaningful sex differences in both behavior and brain function, highlighting the need for cautious interpretation and further controlled research.

 In plants

 Plants lack a specialized organ devoted to memory retention, so plant memory has been a controversial topic in recent years.
 New advances in the field have identified the presence of neurotransmitters in plants, adding to the hypothesis that plants are capable of remembering.
 Action potentials, a physiological response characteristic of neurons, have been shown to have an influence on plants as well, including in wound responses and photosynthesis.
 In addition to these homologous features of memory systems in both plants and animals, plants have also been observed to encode, store and retrieve basic short-term memories.